 - Installing LED lighting and automatic occupancy sensors that automatically shut off lights in unused rooms.

 - Developing energy saving training for employees.
-Such programs instill and reinforce basic behaviors such as shutting off lights, closing exterior doors and windows, checking to make sure bathroom faucets are shut off, choosing reasonable thermostat settings, etc. While these may seem extremely basic or even juvenile, it’s important to remember that small changes on a large scale have a significant impact on a large commercial company’s bottom line, as shown by the EPA study mentioned above.
+Such programs instill and reinforce basic behaviours such as shutting off lights, closing exterior doors and windows, checking to make sure bathroom faucets are shut off, choosing reasonable thermostat settings, etc. While these may seem extremely basic or even juvenile, it’s important to remember that small changes on a large scale have a significant impact on a large commercial company’s bottom line, as shown by the EPA study mentioned above.
 As a bonus, such employee programs can be implemented with little to no overhead cost.

 Choosing the Best Energy Plan for a Large Commercial Company